GaloyMoney/blink/README.md

 Once Tilt starts, you can check on the status of all services by accessing the UI through the given port on your local host (e.g. [http://localhost:10350/](http://localhost:10350/)).
 Every service should eventually have a green checkmark next to them, which ensures that they are in "ready" states.

+### (5) Test account credentials

+For account login on regtest, you can input any random mobile number and then use `000000` as the OTP.

 ### (6) Troubleshooting in Tilt

 If some services fail to start, you can restart them on the Tilt dashboard.